Return to Contents Chapter 4: Alcohols and Alkyl Halides Ch 4 contents

 What do the reactivity factors indicate ?
 Well as an example of the conclusions we could make:

-Let's work an example, say chlorination of propane, CH3CH2CH3
+Let's look at a worked example, say chlorination of propane, CH3CH2CH3

 How many different monochlorides can be produced by radical chlorination ?
 ANSWER